 About this course

-This course will give you the knowledge and skills to treat people with psychological, physical or social disabilities.
+This BSc Occupational Therapy degree will give you the knowledge and skills to treat people with psychological, physical or social disabilities.
 You’ll learn how to work effectively with patients, their families and carers, as well as with other healthcare professionals.

 You’ll develop a strong professional identity as an occupational therapist and gain a clear understanding of how the role contributes to multi-disciplinary teams.